 - the names of the two main parties - plaintiff and defendant - involved in the lawsuit

 - a notation as to which party is the plaintiff and which party is the defendant (such as p and d, or plt and def)

 - the date the lawsuit was filed

 - an abbreviation for the general legal description of the type of lawsuit (personal injury, breach of contract, dissolution of marriage, etc.)

 - the case number for each lawsuit

-Some courts now have electronic copies of the court filings, and you can view the records on a computer terminal at the clerk's office.
-In some courts, the documents will be on the same computer as the index of lawsuits, and the index will link to those documents.
+Some courts now have electronic copies of the court documents, and you can view the records on a computer terminal at the clerk's office.
+In some instances, the documents will be on the same computer as the index of lawsuits, and the index will link to those documents.